Ricky Martin Confirms He's Married! Says He and Jwan Yosef Have Exchanged Vows, Signed Prenups

 "We exchanged vows, and we've swear [sic] everything, and we've signed all the papers that we needed to sign, prenups and everything."

-The pair began dating in the 2016 and in November later that year announced on The Ellen DeGeneres Show that they were engaged.
+The pair began dating in 2016 and in November later that year Martin announced on The Ellen DeGeneres Show that they were engaged.

 Martin was "nervous" when he proposed.
 "I got on my knees and I took out the little metal box.